sous-chefs/ntp/README.md

 - `ntp['localhost']['noquery']` (applies to NTP Servers and Clients)

   - Boolean.
 Defaults to false.
 Set to true if using ntp < 4.2.8 or any unpatched ntp version to mitigate CVE-2014-9293 / CVE-2014-9294 / CVE-2014-9295

+- ntp['tos']['maxdist']

+  - Number.
+Defaults to 1 (ntp default).
+Specifies the tos maxdist value in seconds.
+Where the remote ntp server is a Windows domain controller, this value can be set to 30.

 - `ntp['orphan']['enabled']`